 Phone number: (866) 260-3631 or (714) 771-5453

 Phone numbers you may be receiving calls from: 215-876-6187, 414-276-0435, 714-771-3690, 800-916-0542, 888-416-8110, 888-771-0750

 Should I contact or pay AWA Collections?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like AWA Collections for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like AWA Collections for millions of clients nationwide.

 Will AWA Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the AWA Collections debt and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with AWA Collections again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.